 What is Polyurethane Foam?

 To create polyurethane, foam polyps, or modified oil molecules, are linked to isocyanates or other large molecules.
 The polyps are typically petroleum-derived, and sometimes, catalysts, surfactants, and other additives are also used.
-Don’t worry; you do not need to take a crash course in chemistry to get a little more familiar with polyurethane.
-All you need to know is that by modifying ingredients and processes, polyurethane foams can be produced with a variety of properties, from conforming to rigid and ultra-plush to firm.
+Don’t worry; there is no need to take a crash course in chemistry to get a little more familiar with polyurethane.
+All there is to know is that by modifying ingredients and processes, polyurethane foams can be produced with a variety of properties, from conforming to rigid and ultra-plush to firm.
 This allows them to appeal to the sleep environment preference of nearly anyone.

 Regular Conventional Polyurethane